7 High Protein Veggies for Maximum Gainz

 Containing a decent amount of fiber, peas are a great protein packed vegetable to add to your diet on a high-carb day.

 #5 - Pumpkin SeedsFall is just around the corner which means pumpkin season is on its way as well.
-If you?re not getting enough pumpkin flavor in your life from your MTS Machine Whey Pumpkin Pie flavor, pumpkin seeds are another great high protein vegetable source to add to your diet.
+If you're not getting enough pumpkin flavor in your life from your MTS Machine Whey Pumpkin Pie (seasonal flavor), pumpkin seeds are another great high protein vegetable source to add to your diet.

 #6 - AsparagusMy personal favorite of all nutrient rich vegetables, one cup of asparagus contains approximately 5 grams of protein per serving.
 Asparagus also provides a great amount of potassium and is one of the top plant sources for Vitamin K.